canonical/vanilla-framework/templates/docs/settings/breakpoint-settings.md

 <img class="p-image--bordered" src="https://assets.ubuntu.com/v1/68db306c-global-layout-breakpoint-navigation.png" alt="navigation-breakpoint">

-If you have a large number of menu items, you may consider overriding this value to a large breakpoint so the navigation snaps to a burger menu at a larger breakpoint.
+If you have a large number of menu items, you may consider overriding this value to a larger value so the navigation snaps to a burger menu at a larger breakpoint.

 ## Modifying the heading breakpoint threshold